stewdio/handy.js/README.md

-How to: Record your own hand shapes
+How to: Record your own hand poses
 ------------------------------------------------------------------------
 1. First, you will need to enable remote debugging for your Oculus Quest.
 See [Oculus’ guide to enabling remote